portsmouth/snelly/README.md

 ## Saving scene state

 Often we want to explore and fine-tune a scene by moving the camera around, tweaking the scene parameters and materials, and adjusting renderer settings.
 This work would be wasted without a way to save the resulting scene state.
-This is provided by the simple mechanism of pressing the 'O' key to dump to the console a Javascript code which can be inserted into the {@link Scene#init} function, to replicate the scene state.
+This is provided by the simple mechanism of pressing the 'O' key to dump to the console a Javascript code which can be inserted into the <a href="docs/API.md/#Scene+init">Scene.init</a> function, to replicate the scene state.
 An example of this output is:
 ```javascript
 /******* copy-pasted console output on 'O', begin *******/